Manage Backups for Cloud Databases

 Restore a Backup

-Once the option to restore a backup has been selected, you will be prompted to enter the instance name, flavor, and volume size of the backup that needs to be restored.
-The volume size will be set by default to the value of the original size of the database before the backup.
+The volume size is set by default to the value of the original size of the database before the backup.
 You must specify a volume greater than that of the original size of the database.

 Continue the conversation in the Rackspace Community.